Teacher Salary, Career and Benefits Guide

 Teacher Benefits

 Another benefit of being a teacher is the work schedule.
-While many teachers do work for their classes outside of normal school hours, teachers can typically expect a set schedule of when they’ll need to be in a classroom and any office hours they have to fulfill.
+While many teachers work outside normal school hours, they typically have a set schedule for classroom time and any required office hours.
 For elementary, middle and high school teachers, there are also typically extended breaks for students and faculty, such as summer vacation and spring break.

-With online capabilities, teachers may not be required to live in one location, either.
-There are virtual schools and classes that may enable teachers to teach from anywhere in the world.
+With online capabilities, teachers may not be required to be in one location.
+Virtual schools and classes may enable teachers to teach from anywhere in the world.

 FAQs About Teaching Careers